-People always say that one of the best things about living in New York City is the endless array of options available in pretty much all the categories that matter.
-Whether it’s dumplings in Chinatown or nine courses at Per Se, the ballet at Lincoln Center or broke-but-talented subway performers, the pristine galleries of The Met or murals by acclaimed street artists on Houston Street—there is something for everyone no matter their persuasion.
-Still, sometimes a day trip somewhere a little further afield can be exactly what one needs to reset and get back in step with the city that has it all.
+Sometimes a day trip can be exactly what you need to reset and get back in step with the city that has it all.
 All you need is some free time, a metro pass and an adventurous spirit.
-Here, we roundup the best day trips to set your senses alight and lull you into that holiday state of mind without venturing too far from the NYC action.
+Here, we round up the best day trips to set your senses alight and lull you into that holiday state of mind without venturing too far from NYC.

 Get back to nature at the New York Botanical gardens located in the Bronx, less than an hour train ride from the city center.
-With over one million living plants and 250-acres of rolling landscape, the Botanical Gardens is the perfect spot to recalibrate the senses and see New York anew.
+With over one million living plants and 250-acres of rolling landscape, the NYBG is the perfect spot to recalibrate the senses and see New York anew.
 Time your trip around an exhibition or one of the garden’s annual shows.
-Our pick is The Orchid Show, NYC’s annual ode to springtime.

-For those in need of both an art fix and a day outdoors, Storm King has your needs covered.
+For those in need of both an art fix and a day outdoors, Storm King has you covered.
 Located in New York’s Hudson Valley, this outdoor sculpture museum is set upon 500 acres of expansive landscape.
 Pack a picnic, hire a bicycle once there, and get lost in a world where art meets nature.
 Take the Metro-North from Grand Central to Beacon Station and a Zipcar or taxi the rest of the way.
-There is also a shuttle service to and from the Beacon Station on weekends and holiday Mondays.